 External Deadline for applying: 16:00 (BST) on 9 April 2021

 The Commonwealth Shared Scholarship Scheme is a joint initiative between the UK Department for International Development (DFID) and UK universities, including the University of Birmingham, to jointly support scholarships for students from developing Commonwealth countries who would not otherwise be able to study in the United Kingdom.

-The University of Birmingham is offering one Commonwealth Shared Scholarship for the 2017/18 academic year.
+The University of Birmingham is offering two Commonwealth Shared Scholarships for the 2021/22 academic year.

 Value of Award

 The award is financed jointly by the University and the DFID.
 The award will cover:

 - Full tuition fees

 - Air fare to and from the United Kingdom

 - A one-off arrival allowance payment of approximately £450

 - Excess baggage allowance for books up to 10kg on the return flight